ihmeuw/pseudopeople/docs/source/noise/column_noise.rst

     - The probability that, for a cell in the column being configured, the cell's value is replaced by the corresponding value from a household member.
     - 0.01 (1%)

+**Note:** The default value of 0.01 applies to most datasets.
+However, the default value is 0.0 for the SSN column in the W2 & 1099 dataset since SSNs are already subject to "borrow a social security number" noise in that dataset, and is also 0.0 for the SSN column in the SSA dataset because that column has no noise by default.

 .. _use_a_nickname:

 Use a nickname